marijnh/Eloquent-JavaScript/17_canvas.md

 if}}

+Like other path-drawing methods, a line drawn with `arc` is connected to the previous path segment.You can call `moveTo` or start a new path to avoid this.

 {{id pie_chart}}

 ## Drawing a pie chart

 {{index "pie chart example"}}

-Imagine you've just taken a ((job)) at EconomiCorp, Inc., and your first assignment is to draw a pie chart of its customer satisfaction ((survey)) results.
+Imagine we've just taken a ((job)) at EconomiCorp, Inc. Your first assignment is to draw a pie chart of its customer satisfaction ((survey)) results.

 The `results` binding contains an array of objects that represent the survey responses.